geryb-bg/gery-web/blog/Forms with LitElement/article.md

 }
 ```

 > Here we are accessing the missions directly from the state.
-In my project we use `reselect` as a middleware to create optimized selectors.
-To see some of the things we did to improve our performance and make our code more readable, checkout my colleague's article on [Wrangling Redux](https://mikerambl.es/article/wrangling-redux-reducer-size).
+In my project we use `reselect`, which is a middleware for creating optimized selectors.
+To see some of the things we did to improve our performance and make our code less complex, checkout my colleague's article on [Wrangling Redux](https://mikerambl.es/article/wrangling-redux-reducer-size).

 The last thing left to do is to replace that comment with a call to our action and update the list of missions: